-Once this feature has been enabled with the Snowflake integration, Immuta will run a query against Snowflake to retrieve the query histories.
+Once this feature has been enabled with the Snowflake integration, Immuta will query Snowflake to retrieve user query histories.
 These histories provide audit records for queries against Snowflake data sources that are queried natively in Snowflake.

-This process will happen automatically every 24 hours, or can be manually prompted at any time from the Immuta audit page.
-When manually prompted, it will only search for new queries that were created since the latest native query that has been audited.
+This process will happen automatically every hour by default but can be configured to a different frequency when configuring or editing the integration.
+Additionally, audit ingestion can be manually requested at any time from the Immuta audit page.
+When manually requested, it will only search for new queries that were created since the last native query that had been audited.
 The job is run in the background, so the new queries will not be immediately available.

-For details about prompting these logs and the contents of these audits, see the Snowflake query audit logs page.
+For details about prompting these logs and the contents of these audit logs, see the Snowflake query audit logs page.

 Multiple Snowflake instances